Efficient-Scalable-Machine-Learning/DeepRewire/README.md

 This project is licensed under the MIT License.

 ## Acknowledgements
-- Guillaume Bellec, David Kappel, Wolfgang Maass, Robert Legenstein for their work on Deep Rewiring.
+- Guillaume Bellec, David Kappel, Wolfgang Maass, Robert Legenstein for their paper on Deep Rewiring.

 For more details, refer to their [Deep Rewiring paper](https://arxiv.org/abs/1711.05136) or their [TensorFlow tutorial](https://github.com/guillaumeBellec/deep_rewiring).